Toxnix/BanSystem/README.md

 BanSystem offers several compelling reasons to use it on your BungeeCord server:

-1. **Efficient Player Management:** Ban, unban, mute, and unmute players effortlessly, access comprehensive ban and mute histories, and enforce server rules effectively.
+1. **Efficient Player Management:** Effortlessly ban, unban, mute, and unmute players.
+Access comprehensive ban and mute histories to enforce server rules effectively.
 2. **Simplified Ban and Mute Templates:** Use predefined templates for common scenarios or customize them to fit your server's needs, ensuring consistent rule enforcement.
 3. **Flexible Control:** Assign permissions, fine-tune ban and mute durations, and manage player groups with ease, giving you full control over server discipline.
-4. **Easy Configuration:** Quick installation, message customization, and adjustable ban durations make set up a breeze.
+4. **Easy Configuration:** Quick installation, message customization, and adjustable ban durations make setup a breeze.

 ## Commands